-In 2014, 5 local playwrights, theatre makers and live artists will have an opportunity to develop their work in a national context as Artists-in-Residence at La Boite Theatre Company.
+In 2015, five local playwrights, theatre makers and live artists will have an opportunity to develop their work in a national context as Artists-in-Residence at La Boite Theatre Company.

 The residency will also create opportunities for the artists to forge closer connections with the wider theatre culture through monthly meetings, masterclasses with professionals within their own field, and creative development sessions.